gomese03/ticktock/README.md

 - Unit tests

 * the code running locally gets the API response from the server.
 The app deployed at https://ticktock.gomese.com/ is running with mock APIs and not from an actual backend server
+* ChatGPT prompts were used to create the components

 ### Known Issues
 1) Refreshing the page from the login landing page will give an access denied error